 Day #11/12 – Travel Back

 You’ve had a lot of fun the last few days, but at this point, you may be thinking of returning to Athens.
 However, this is not the end.
 It’s just an opportunity to visit some of the places you might have missed in your first week.
 Remember that Spetses, Hydra, and Ermioni are all just a half-day away from Hinitsa Bay.
 Before you sail towards the Poros channel, you can visit one lovely anchorage by Nisos Soupia.
 We’ve already seen donkeys and goats, but here you can see a frog.
 Well, at least a rock that resembles one.
 Known as “frog rock” this creation of nature surely makes for a funny travel story.

 Day #13/14 – Perdika and Agistri

 Every journey comes to an end and this is the end of our island-hopping sailing itinerary.
 However, this doesn’t have to be a bad thing, especially if you make sure it ends with a bang.
 The island of Aegina is where we started, but we can also finish here.
-This excellent last night stop, before you return to Athens, is the home of a harbor town of Perdika, which is an attractive alternative to Aegina town.
-Here you can once again enjoy great food and cozy taverns which overlook the harbor and the nearby island of Moni.
+This excellent last night stop, before you return to Athens, is the home of a harbour town of Perdika, which is an attractive alternative to Aegina town.
+Here you can once again enjoy great food and cosy taverns which overlook the harbour and the nearby island of Moni.

 Even though Greece is a pretty touristy place, this island-hopping sailing itinerary is suitable for social distancing.
 Bearing in mind that you will visit islands, which are separated from the main touristic places, you can be sure you are safe and far from the crowds.